Last updated on 15th November 2023

 – The egg timer pings to inform you that your eggs are cooked to perfection

 These interactions are so small that we go about our lives without ever thinking about them.
 It’s only when things don’t go as planned that we realise their significance.
 For example, if the toaster pops up too late and presents you with two slices of burnt bread.

 So…why are we telling you all of this?

 Well, microinteractions exist in the online world, too.
 They make your website more welcoming and engaging, and they give customers an element of feedback or satisfaction from completing a task – however tiny.

-At the time of writing this article, there are 1.9 billion websites online – and the number is increasing with every passing second.
-That’s a lot of competition.
+At the time of writing this article, there are 1.5 billion websites online – that’s a lot of competition.
 So you need your website to be the best it can be, and in 2023 that means microinteractions!